gcuddy/margins/apps/web/blog/2024-03-26-margins-alpha-01.md

 published: true
 ---

-We' re excited to announce the first alpha release of Margins!
+We're excited to announce the first alpha release of Margins!

+Margins is a new kind of note-taking app that helps you focus on what matters most.
+It's designed to be simple, fast, and easy to use.